Epigenetic Studies in AD and Other Conditions

 It is well-established that DNA methylation plays an important role in control of gene expression, which in turn can influence phenotypic variance and susceptibility to disease.

-The lab previously performed a gene expression genome-wide association study (GWAS) that assessed mRNA levels of approximately 24,000 transcripts in two brain regions (temporal cortex and cerebellum) for approximately 200 AD subjects and approximately 200 subjects with other pathologies (non-AD).
-A collection of CpG methylation data (methylome) for 92 of these same subjects (46 AD and 46 non-AD) was established using DNA isolated from the temporal cortex to evaluate the influence of DNA methylation on gene expression in the brain.
+The lab previously performed a gene expression genome-wide association study (GWAS) that assessed mRNA levels of approximately 24,000 transcripts in two brain regions (temporal cortex and cerebellum) for approximately 200 participants with AD and approximately 200 more with other pathologies (non-AD).
+A collection of CpG methylation data (methylome) for 92 of these same participants (46 AD and 46 non-AD) was established using DNA isolated from the temporal cortex to evaluate the influence of DNA methylation on gene expression in the brain.

-- Determine differentially methylated regions, such as comparing subjects with AD versus without AD to identify genes with altered methylation patterns in the brains of AD subjects
+- Determine differentially methylated regions, such as comparing participants with AD versus those without AD, to identify genes with altered methylation patterns in the brains of participants with AD

 - Evaluate gene promoter regions for strong correlations with gene expression to identify genes that are under strong epigenetic control in the human brain that may be relevant to disease

 The lab has collected DNA methylation data for approximately 2 million CpGs and generated summary methylation phenotypes for approximately 12,000 unique gene promoters for correlation analysis with gene expression levels.

 The analysis has identified significant correlations between promoter CpG methylation and gene expression levels for genes that are differentially expressed between participants with and without AD and provides a list of interesting genes for further study.